njoroofficial/Personal_Portfolio/README.md

 # Moses Njoroge - Professional Portfolio Website

-A modern, responsive portfolio website showcasing the professional background, skills, and projects of Moses Njoroge, an aspiring Computer Scientist specializing in blockchain, cybersecurity, and data science.
+A modern, responsive portfolio website showcasing the professional background, skills, and projects of Moses Njoroge, an aspiring Computer Scientist specializing in software engineering and data science.

 ### Core Sections

 - **Hero Section** - Professional introduction with career objectives and contact information
 - **About Section** - Comprehensive CV with education, certifications, and professional affiliations
-- **Skills Section** - Interactive skill visualization across 6 technical categories
+- **Skills Section** - Interactive skill visualization across various technical categories
-- **Blog Section** - Tech insights and experiences with 6 sample posts
+- **Blog Section** - Tech insights and experiences with various sample posts
 - **Contact Section** - Contact form and multiple ways to get in touch

 ## 🚀 Tech Stack